 The City has planned for the replacement of the Dalton water storage tank with a new larger 3.4-million-gallon potable water storage tank.
 Future projects per the CIP include a number of projects to enhance the capacity of the City's existing water storage, to improve the water distribution system to enhance fire-fighting capabilities, to repair existing transmission pipes, and to upgrade security for the water system facilities.

 The City has a series of projects in its CIP for the next two years.
-Water System CIPs include:
+Water system improvements include water distribution and well improvements; rehabilitation, repair, and decommissioning of water tanks; and development of a water asset management plan.